iotubeproject/iotube-validator-service/docker/README.md

 docker-compose -f docker-compose.yaml restart
 ```

+## 3. Run Services on Different Nodes
+If you prefer to run different servies on different Nodes, here are the commands to run them.
 ### Run Monitor Service Only
-If you prefer to run individual servies on different servers, a more secure setup, here are the commands to run signature service only.

 Config `.env` file or `confg/validator.monitor.yaml`
 ```bash